Glossary

 Stigma - in botany, see pistil - in zoology, a spiracle - also a coloured cell on the leading edge of

-each wingtip in a dragonfly or damselfly (formally pterostigma) - nodus - the shallow notch at the
+each wing in a dragonfly or damselfly and other insects (formerly pterostigma) - nodus - the

-midpoint of the leading edge of each wing in a dragonfly or damselfly - origin of several veins that
+shallow notch at the midpoint of the leading edge of each wing in a dragonfly or damselfly - origin

-add strength and flexibility to the wing - the picture at right shows the stigma and nodus of a
+of several veins that add strength and flexibility to the wing - the picture at right shows the stigma

 Median stripe (damselflies) - dark stripe that runs along the centre of the thorax, sometimes